-However, in his own mother’s sworn depositions in 1993 (long before she had heard of her son’s accusations levelled at Jackson) and again in 2016, Joy Robson testified that Wade Robson went to the Grand Canyon with the family and did not stay with Michael.
+However, in his own mother’s sworn depositions in 1993 (long before she had heard of her son’s accusations levelled at Jackson) and again in 2016, Joy Robson testified ON VIDEO that Wade Robson went to the Grand Canyon WITH the family and did not stay with Michael.

 The 2016 deposition made by Joy and the filming of ‘Leaving Neverland’ were only 2 months apart.

 - THE TRAIN STATION LIE: James Safechuck graphically details the abuse he suffered at the Disney-like train station built at Michael Jackson’s home ‘Neverland’.
 According to him, the abuse happened every day in this train station in the late 80’s.
 James Safechuck called it the ‘honeymoon’ phase.
-Unfortunately for him, the train station was not built until late 1993 and not opened until 1994.
+HOWEVER, the train station was not built until late 1993 and not opened until 1994 (PROVEN IN THIS VIDEO).
 This means the abuse could not have happened at the train station.
 He would have to be 16 or 17, at least 2 years after he said the abuse stopped in his lawsuit, aged 14.
 It is also at least 5 years later than the ‘honeymoon’ period.

 Did you also know...